 It is only in the last decade that a productive ‘discovery’ of the Court of Justice by legal historians and sociologists has occurred.
 Legal historians have sought to ‘identify the best possible documentary and oral evidence to analyse the historical processes that shaped European public law’ (Rasmussen).
-Sociologists have instead stressed the fabrication of EU law and the legal entrepreneurs who played key roles: the lawyers, the legal services of the institutions, the référendaires and the routines and networks they establish.
+Sociologists have instead stressed the fabrication of EU law and the legal entrepreneurs who played key roles: the lawyers, the legal services of the institutions, the référendaires and the routines and networks they establish (Vauchez).
 Such work productively destabilises existing narratives of EU law produced by legal scholars and political scientists.
 Yet the archival sources used to develop such work have, given their very recent opening, not been those of the Court of Justice itself but mainly personal archives or accounts, and the work done to date has almost exclusively focused on just two cases: Van Gend en Loos and Costa v ENEL.

 We wish to approach the Court of Justice archival material through a broad selection of its cases concerning a variety of areas: free movement of workers; free movement of goods; gender equality; access to justice; external relations; and competition law.

 © HAEU / Details from the dossiers of Consten and Grundig and Defrenne II.

 Our hypothesis is that EU legal scholars, legal historians and sociologists can together productively approach these valuable new archival sources and exploit the extensive material found in the dossiers de procédure of the Court of Justice.
 The project aims to demonstrate the opportunities and challenges the dossier de procédure present for relevant academic communities and lay solid foundations for ongoing work as more cases are released.